 The carrying amount of the non current assets, other than investment property and deferred tax assets, are reviewed at each balance sheet date to determine whether there is any indication of impairment.
-An impairment loss is recognised whenever the carrying amount of an asset exceeds its recoverable amount.
-Impairment losses are recognised in the surplus or deficit.
+An impairment loss is recognised whenever the carrying amount of an asset

-Non Current Assets Held For Resale
+Non-Current Assets Held For Resale

-Non current assets are classified as held for sale if their carrying amount will be recovered through a sale transaction rather than through continuing use.
+Non-current assets are classified as held for sale if their carrying amount will be recovered through a sale transaction rather than through continuing use.
 This condition is only met when the sale is highly probable and the asset is available for immediate sale in its present condition.
 Management must be committed to the sale, which should be expected to qualify for recognition as a completed sale within one year from the date of classification.

-Non current assets classified as held for sale are measured at the lower of the asset's previous carrying amount and fair value less costs to sell.
+Non-current assets classified as held for sale are measured at the lower of the asset's previous carrying amount and fair value less costs to sell

-Non current assets are not depreciated or amortised while they are classified as held for sale.
+Non-current assets are not depreciated or amortised while they are classified as held for sale.